 |Total PCI-E Lanes||44||36|

 |PCI-E 4.0 M.2 Slots||Up to 5 x4 M.2 Slots||Up to 4 x4 M.2 Slots|

 |Max Number of USB Ports||14||12|

 Overall Differences Breakdown

 In relation to PCI-E lanes, both of these chipsets will offer the most, when compared to their X670 and B650 counterparts.
-Having more PCI-E lanes means both of these chipsets will undoubtedly support more graphics cards and SSDs.
+Having more PCI-E lanes means both of these chipsets can support more graphics cards and SSDs.
 For X670E, we’re looking at widespread compatibility, with this chipset offering the most in terms of PCI-E 5.0 ready slots, for both SSDs and graphics cards.
-Following second will of course be the B650E chipset, offering consumers less PCI-E 5.0 compatible slots and lanes, but providing consumers the option to utilise two or more components with this higher bandwidth generation.
+Following second will of course be the B650E chipset, offering consumers slightly less PCI-E 5.0 compatible slots and lanes, but providing consumers the option to utilise two or more components with this higher bandwidth generation.

 X670E will utilise the highest amount of USB ports, with the most room for USB4 ports, and USB 3.2 Gen2x2.
-We’re expecting B650E to also have a similar amount of rear and front IO, but there is also a possibility this will be reserved for X670 as the B650 chipsets are designed to be more budget.
-We’ve mooted 14 as the max number of USB ports for B650E, but this could be more or less dependent on manufacturer’s own decisions.
-Regardless, we’ll be listening out for any new technical information that lands in our laps.
+B650E motherboards have a similar amount of rear and front IO, but this is a feature determined by the manufacturer and the price of the board.
+We’ve mooted 12 as the max number of USB ports for B650E, but this could be more or less dependent on manufacturer’s own decisions.

 Where to Buy